Tetrakis(3,5-bis(trifluoromethyl)phenyl)borate

 BARF has a tetrahedral geometry around the central boron atom but each of the four surrounding aryl groups is aromatic and planar.
-The motivation for its preparation was the search for an anion that coordinates more weakly than the then-available ions hexafluorophosphate, tetrafluoroborate, or perchlorate.
+The motivation for its preparation was the search for an anion that coordinates more weakly than the then-available ions hexafluorophosphate (PF6-), tetrafluoroborate (BF4-), or perchlorate (ClO4-).
 Salts of this anion are known as solids and in both aqueous and non-aqueous solutions.
 BARF can be used in catalytic systems where the active site requires an anion which will not coordinate to the metal centre and interfere with the catalytic cycle, such as in the preparation of polyketones.

-Lithium tetrakis(pentafluorophenyl)borate, containing the BARF-20 anion, is used similarly to the BARF-24 anion.
+Lithium tetrakis(pentafluorophenyl)borate, Li[BArF20], containing the BARF-20 anion, is used similarly to the BARF-24 anion.

 Synthesis of BARF compounds

 The sodium salt is the starting point for most BARF derivatives.
-It is prepared by treating Grignard reagents derived from XC_{6}H_{3}-3,5-(CF_{3})_{2} (X = Br, I) with NaBF_{4}.
+It is prepared by treating Grignard reagents derived from 3,5-(CF3)2\-C6H3\-X (X = Br, I) with NaBF4.
 A popular method is summarized in the following equation: